-This major will prepare students to be professionally literate in the fields of law, politics, research, leadership, and analytical reasoning.
-In this degree, there are 47 hours of required course work which includes political science, religion, behavioral sciences, thesis, scientific methods, and at least three semesters of practicum and/or service experience.
+The Political Science major will prepare students to be professionally literate in the areas of law, politics, research, leadership, and analytical reasoning.
+In this degree, there are 47 hours of required course work, which includes political science, religion, behavioral sciences, thesis, scientific methods, and at least three semesters of practicum and/or service experience.